DerGuru/The-Resonant/Parts/The_Resonant Part 1 - Lost and Found.md

 "We listen."

-# Listen
+---

-"Listen to what?"
+"Listen to what?" a voice came from the door.

 Jason’s eyes snapped open.